-“Your heart is a muscle, and just like pecs or abs, it needs to be worked out consistently to stay strong,” says Dr. Shali.
+“Your heart is a muscle, and just like pecs or abs, it needs to be worked out consistently to stay strong,” says Dr. Lee.
 Doing aerobic exercise most days of the week for 30 to 60 minutes will help keep your heart working as efficiently as possible.
 If you’re looking to lose some weight, add some light weight training for an additional metabolic kick.

-Meals aren’t just fuel; food can be medicine.
-According to the U.S. government’s Dietary Guidelines for Americans, eating right for your heart means building meals on a foundation of whole grains, fruits and veggies, adding low-fat dairy, poultry, fish and nuts to round out your diet.
+Meals aren’t just fuel.
+Food can be medicine.
+According to the federal Dietary Guidelines for Americans, eating right for your heart means building meals on a foundation of whole grains, fruits and veggies, adding low-fat dairy, poultry, fish and nuts to round out your diet.
 Limit or avoid red meat, processed foods and foods high in sodium.

 Remember to drink plenty of fluids every day and consider adding green tea if you enjoy the taste.
 Certain foods and some dietary supplements may help to decrease inflammation and cholesterol and improve high blood pressure.
 These include artichoke, garlic, fish oil, magnesium, coenzyme Q10 and fiber.